manuelbl/ttn-esp32/README.md

 The library is based on the LMIC library from IBM (specifically the well-maintained version by MCCI – see their [GitHub repository](https://github.com/mcci-catena/arduino-lmic)) and provides a high-level API specifically targeted at The Things Network.

-## New in version 3.3
+## New in version 4.0

-- Verified compatibility with ESP-IDF v4.2
+- Verified compatibility with ESP-IDF v4.3
-- Upgraded underlying library mcci-catena/arduino-lmic to v3.3.0 (no relevant changes)
+- Upgraded underlying library mcci-catena/arduino-lmic to v4.0.1 (improved channel shuffling)
-- Ensure interrupt code is in IRAM

 ## Get Started